 The American Women's Club of Luxembourg organises Gifts for Kids, which brings presents to children living in Luxembourg foyers.
 In 2020, some 1,100 children received presents via this volunteer-run project.
 Look out for Christmas trees hung with paper ornaments with a gift wish from a child (from Cactus Belle Etoile).
 If you want to participate, simply remove the ornament and donate the cost of the gift (don't buy it).
 AWCL will purchase all the presents and deliver them to the foyers.
 The trees will be up until the beginning of January.

 Founded in 1996, and possibly Luxembourg's best known charity, Stëmm vun der Strooss works towards the social and professional integration of underprivileged or discriminated people living in Luxembourg.

-A non-profit organisation co-ordinated by the Ministry of Health and working in collaboration with the Red Cross, it provides more than 73,000 meals a year in its social restaurants in Hollerich and Esch-sur-Alzette and distributes 148 tonnes of free food products.
+A non-profit organisation co-ordinated by the Ministry of Health and working in collaboration with the Red Cross, it provided almost 100,000 hot meals to 4,149 people in 2021 at its social restaurants in Hollerich and Esch-sur-Alzette and distributes 92 tonnes of free food products.

-It also gives free medical consultations, provides integration and skills workshops, and therapeutic accommodation.
+It also gives free medical consultations, provides integration and skills workshops, and therapeutic accommodation, and recently opened a new social restaurant in Ettelbruck, for which it needs funding to cover restoration work.
 You can donate money for hot meals or clothes, and give your time as a volunteer.